eXascaleInfolab/GenConvMI/README.md

 2
 ```
 where each line corresponds to the network nodes forming the cluster (community, module).
+> To run the executable, it's local dependencies should be located in the same directory or int the 'lib/' subdirectory.

 The original `gecmi` format is also supported: